Leila-Nyambura/king-county-house-price-prediction-LRM/README.md

 ![image](https://github.com/user-attachments/assets/ecd2b2f5-734b-46de-b6c7-bdfb3cc3fcff)

+Statistical Comparison

+Houses with Renovations:

+Mean Price: $570,982.51
+Mode Price: $550,000.00
+Houses without Renovations:

+Mean Price: $462,107.18
+Mode Price: $350,000.00
+Differences:

+Mean Price Difference: $108,875.33
+Mode Price Difference: $200,000.00

+Houses that have undergone renovations have a higher mean price by approximately $110,000 and a higher mode price by $200,000 compared to houses without renovations.
+This indicates that, on average, renovated houses sell for higher prices.
+However, this comparison does not account for other differences between the houses.

+Analysis 3: Tailored Recommendations
+Based on the findings from our predictive model and statistical analysis, we can offer the following tailored recommendations to homeowners:

+Recommendations for Homeowners Willing to Sell Homeowners planning to sell their houses should consider undertaking renovations, particularly if the cost of these renovations does not exceed $7,500.
+Our analysis indicates that renovations can increase the value of a home by approximately $7,500.
+Therefore, if the renovation costs are kept within this limit, homeowners are likely to see a positive return on investment.

+Recommendations for Homeowners Looking to Enhance Property Value

+For homeowners not immediately looking to sell but aiming to enhance their property value for the future, strategic renovations can be beneficial.
+The key features to focus on, based on our model, include:

+Square Footage (sqft_living): Increasing the living area can significantly impact the home value.

+Grade: Improving the overall quality and finish of the house.

+Bathrooms: Adding or upgrading bathrooms can add substantial value.

+Condition: Ensuring the house is well-maintained and in good condition.

+General Advice

+Cost-Benefit Analysis: Homeowners should conduct a cost-benefit analysis before undertaking renovations.
+The predicted increase in home value should justify the renovation costs.

+Market Conditions: Homeowners should also consider the current market conditions and trends in their specific area.
+Consulting with real estate professionals can provide additional insights.

+These tailored recommendations aim to help homeowners make informed decisions that maximize their property value and ensure a positive return on their renovation investments.

 #### Explanation
 In order to bring out their differences clearly, we shall compare the formula of predicting the value with and without renovations